Taiwan: Sports

-Baseball is commonly considered as Taiwan's national sport and is a popular spectator sport.
-Taiwan's dominance in international baseball was demonstrated when the men's team won top three medals across all levels of baseball in 2022, including the U-12, U-15, U-18, U-23, and Baseball5 competitions, the only team to do so in baseball history.
-Taiwan's men's baseball team and women's baseball team are world No.2 in the WBSC Rankings as of December 2021.
-The Chinese Professional Baseball League (CPBL) in Taiwan was established in 1989 and eventually absorbed the competing Taiwan Major League in 2003.
-As of 2021, the CPBL has five teams, with average attendance around 4,000 per game.
+Baseball is commonly considered Taiwan's national sport and is a popular spectator sport.
+The men's team won medals across all levels of baseball in 2022, including the U-12, U-15, U-18, U-23, and Baseball5 competitions, the only team to do so in baseball history.
+The results made Taiwan's national baseball team one of the top-ranked teams in the WBSC World Rankings.
+Professional baseball in Taiwan started with the founding of the Chinese Professional Baseball League (CPBL) in 1989.
+As of 2024, the CPBL has six teams, with an average attendance of over 7,000 per game.
 Some elite players signed with overseas professional teams in the Major League Baseball (MLB) or the Nippon Professional Baseball (NPB).
-There have been sixteen Taiwanese MLB players in the United States as of the 2022 MLB Season, including former pitchers Chien-Ming Wang and Wei-Yin Chen.
+There have been seventeen Taiwanese MLB players as of the 2024 MLB season, including former pitchers Chien-Ming Wang and Wei-Yin Chen.
 As for variations of baseball, Taiwan also has a strong women's softball team.
-The Chinese Taipei women's national softball team is currently ranked no.3 in the world based on the WBSC Rankings.
-The team recently won bronze medal at the 2022 World Games.
+Its women's national softball team won a bronze medal at the 2022 World Games.

-Besides baseball, basketball is Taiwan's other major sport.
-The P. League+ and T1 League are two Taiwan's professional basketball leagues.
+Basketball is Taiwan's other major sport.
+The P. League+ and Taiwan Professional Basketball League are the country's two professional basketball leagues.
 A semi-professional Super Basketball League (SBL) has also been in play since 2003.
-Other team sports including volleyball and football are practiced and sports leagues are run by Taiwanese sports governing bodies.
+Other team sports include volleyball and football.
 Taiwan is also a major competitor in korfball.

-Taiwan participates in international sporting organizations and events under the name of "Chinese Taipei" due to its political status.
+Taiwan participates in international sporting organizations and events under the name of "Chinese Taipei".
 Taiwan has hosted several multi-sport events in the past, including the 2009 World Games in Kaohsiung and the 2009 Summer Deaflympics and 2017 Summer Universiade in Taipei.
-Taipei and New Taipei City will hold the 2025 Summer World Masters Games.
-Other major sporting events held by Taiwan on an annual basis include:
+Taipei and New Taipei City will host the 2025 Summer World Masters Games.
+Hualien will host the 2026 International Children's Games.
+Other major recurring events held by Taiwan include: